 SS 101.
 Selected Topics in Social Science.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Not available for social science credit unless specifically approved by social science faculty.
 Instructors: Staff, visiting lecturers.

 H/SS 124.
 Problems in Historical Demography.
 9 units (3-0-6).
 For course description, see History.

 Ec/SS 129.
 Economic History of the United States.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Economics.

 PS/SS 139.
 Comparative Politics.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Political Science.